 The British pound/U.S. dollar currency pair denotes the exchange rate between the British pound and the U.S. dollar.
 The pair expresses the relationship as the number of dollars needed to buy one pound.

-History of the Pound
+A Brief History of the Pound

 The United States Dollar